 - Look at the past - The historical growth in earnings per share is usually a good starting point for growth estimation - Look at what others are estimating - Analysts estimate growth in earnings per share for many firms.
-It is useful to know what their estimates are. - Look at fundamentals - Ultimately, all growth in earnings can be traced to two fundamentals - how much the firm is investing in new projects, and what returns these projects are making for the firm.
+It is useful to know what their estimates are. - Look at fundamentals - With stable margins, operating income growth can be tied to how much a firm reinvests, and the returns it earns. - With changing margins, you have to start with revenue growth, forecast margins and estimate reinvestment.

-166 Growth I
+162 Growth I